 How to Shop For Electricity in Texas

 Want to save up to 50% on your electric bill?
-For many Texans it’s actually quite easy.
+For many Texans it’s quite easy.
 Easier than installing new windows.
 Easier than buying LED lightbulbs.
-And much easier than fussing at your kids to turn off the lights.
-For most Texans, it only takes shopping the right way for a lower cost electric plan.
+And much easier than making your kids turn off the lights.
+It just takes shopping the right way for a cheaper electric plan.

-Since 2002, most of Texas has had a “deregulated” electricity market, meaning Retail Electricity Providers (“REP”s) compete for your business.
-In practice, this is both good and bad.
-Good because competition can encourage retailers to offer lower prices.
-Bad because shopping has become a jungle of tricky plans and biased websites that cost the average household an extra $500+ and untold frustration every year.
+Since 2002, much of Texas has had a “deregulated” retail electricity market, meaning Retail Electricity Providers (“REP”s) compete for your business.
+Sometimes this leads retailers to offer lower prices.
+But more often it creates a jungle of tricky plans and biased websites that cost the average household an extra $500+ and untold frustration every year.

 Not anymore.
 TexasPowerGuide.com simplifies finding your best price.
 As the only 100% transparent site for shoppers, we don’t sell electricity.
 Instead, we search the plans and do the math for you, then monitor for additional savings.
 But whether you use our RateGrinder tool or opt to do the legwork yourself, you’ll benefit from knowing the game and how to shop the right way.